tomfitz96/InfloTechTask/README.md

 **The application uses an in-memory database, so changes will not be persisted between executions.**

 ## The Exercise
-Complete as many of the tasks below as you can.
-These are split into 3 levels of difficulty
+Complete as many of the tasks below as you feel comfortable with.
+These are split into 4 levels of difficulty
 * **Standard** - Functionality that is common when working as a web developer
 * **Advanced** - Slightly more technical tasks and problem solving
 * **Expert** - Tasks with a higher level of problem solving and architecture needed
+* **Platform** - Tasks with a focus on infrastructure and scaleability, rather than application development.

 ### 1. Filters Section (Standard)